BillyGratia15/Diabetes_Prediction/README.md

 **2. Prediction Page:**

-If you click GO INPUT YOUR DATA in the Home Page, you will come to the prediction page..
+If you click **GO INPUT YOUR DATA** in the Home Page, you will come to the prediction page..

-You must input your data before you click "PREDICT" button or click the Form image
+You must input your data before you click **"PREDICT"** button or click the Form image

 ![image](https://github.com/BillyGratia15/Final_Project_JCDS/blob/master/screenshots/prediction.png)

 **3. Result Page:**

-After you input your data, click the "PREDICT" button
+After you input your data, click the **"PREDICT"** button

-And you will get the result based on your data
+And you will get the result based on your data.

 a.
 If you're healthy you will go to this page: